-Use Case: Non-cash charitable donations of artworks valued over $5,000 require a qualified Appraisal Report for income tax purposes.
+Non-cash charitable donations of artworks valued over 5,000 USD require a Qualified Appraisal report for income tax purposes.
 Donors receive a current Fair Market Value tax deduction.
-An accompanying IRS 8283 form must be signed and acknowledged by both the Qualified Appraiser who issued the report and the receiving institution.
-The donee must acknowledge they comply with the use rule - the use of the donated property aligns with the mission of the 501c3.
-If the artwork is deaccessioned by the donee within three years of acceptance of the donation an IRS 8282 must be filed and the donor loses tax deduction benefits.
+An accompanying 8283 form must be signed and acknowledged by both the qualified Appraiser who issued the report and the receiving institution.
+The donee is required acknowledge they comply with the use rule - the use of the donated property aligns with the mission of the 501c3.
+If the artwork is deaccessioned by the donee within three years of acceptance of the donation an IRS 8282 must be filed.

 Notes: The IRS heavily regulates appraisals for purposes of income tax deduction.
 It is crucial to comply with all standards as reports are often flagged and further reviewed by the IRS Art Advisory Panel.

 Donated by David and Karen Brush

 Appraisal Bureau is proud to be the valuations partner of Museum Exchange, the first online platform to facilitate art donations between collectors and institutions.
 As pioneers of a new approach to philanthropy, Museum Exchange offers an invaluable tool in collection management for private collectors and institutions alike.

 The Art of Donating Art: A Conversation with Michael Darling, Co-Founder, Museum Exchange

 A Conversation with Michael Darling, Co-Founder, Museum ExchangeAs the valuation partner of Museum Exchange, the first digital art platform for art donations, Appraisal Bureau specializes in the appraisals necessary for philanthropic giving and art collection legacy planning.
 We’ve highlighted key components of best practices, filing for a tax deduction, and sat down with Michael Darling, Co-Founder…